ni/systemlink-operations-handbook/handbook/upgrade/upgrade.md

 !!!note "Argument Flags for `nislmigrate`"
     `nislmigrate` supports capturing data from individual services or can capture data from all installed services using the `--all` argument flag.
 For brevity `--all` is used most workflows in this chapter.
 Depending on your needs you may replace the `--all` argument flag with one or more of the individual service argument flags.

+### Upgrading from SystemLink 21.3 or earlier to SystemLink 21.5 or later

+After upgrading from SystemLink 21.3 or earlier to SystemLink 21.5 or later, SystemLink will migrate your test steps, results, and products from MongoDB to PostgreSQL.
+Depending on the size of your data set this process may take some time.
+For reference, a typical server takes less than one hour to migrate 5 million steps.
+To check the step count on your server, you can use the Mongo shell or a client such as Robo 3T.
+The credentials required for connecting to the database can be found in `C:\ProgramData\National Instruments\Skyline\Config\TestMonitor.json`.
+Use the step count to roughly estimate the expected migration time.
+Note that system resources and network connectivity will impact the migration time.

+If Test Monitor is using the local instance of MongoDB stored in the default location, the migration will occur automatically.
+If not, the migration must be approved on the TestMonitor tab in the **NI SystemLink Server Configuration** application.

+The TestMonitor service will display a status of **Migrating** during this process.
+You can view detailed status of this process with `C:\ProgramData\National Instruments\Skyline\Logs\log.txt`.

+If you see an error, double check your connection string and restart SystemLink Service Manager.

 ## Recommended Upgrade and Migration Workflows for your deployment

 While you should plan for some downtime of your SystemLink Server, you can minimize that downtime by following these recommendations.